 - Race, ethnicity and migration in culture and the arts

 - Migration and asylum policy in the European Union

 - Migration and health.

-As the programme offers possibilities of studies abroad, elective courses and internships, students may tailor their education towards a special interest, profession or field of expertise.
+As the programme offers possibilities of study abroad, elective courses and internships, students may tailor their education towards a special interest, profession or field of expertise.
 Studies abroad are usually conducted through the programme’s exchange agreements with partners in Europe, Africa and the Americas.
 Internships give students an opportunity both to specialise and to test professional tasks and assignments with organisations and employers at the local, national or international level.
-In this way, the programme therefore prepares for wide segments of the labour market, wherever expertise in migration and ethnic relations is needed, including work in governmental and non-governmental organisations, local and regional administration, business and communication, social work and activism, cultural analysis, journalism and commentary in the public sector, as well as further postgraduate studies and research.
+In this way, the programme prepares for wide segments of the labour market, wherever expertise in migration and ethnic relations is needed, including work in governmental and non-governmental organisations, local and regional administration, business and communication, social work and activism, cultural analysis, journalism and commentary in the public sector, as well as further postgraduate studies and research.